 When setting boundaries, understand what can be done at certain ages and what might be too advanced for your child.
 This prevents you from setting expectations that are too high and will save you lots of agony later.

 Look up what healthy expectations you can have for your child and use these as yardsticks for their growth.
 You can keep track of their progress and let them know about their improvement!
 This can also serve as motivation for them to continue sticking to your limits and exhibiting prosocial behaviour.

 7. Don’t Give Them Too Much Power and Control in the Family

 Children develop an inflated sense of influence and authority when they are given too much power and control in the family.
 The boundaries that you’ve set for them get blurred.
 They might feel emboldened to test the limits set and will be less inclined to stick to what you’ve told them.
 This effectively sets the stage for future parent-child conflicts and power struggles when they grow older.

-Worse still, if not curbed from young, it might become more challenging to place limits on your child as they enter adolescence, which is a stage highly associated with independence-seeking and identity-formation.
+Worse still, if not curbed from young, setting boundaries with kids might become more challenging as they enter adolescence.
+This is a stage highly associated with independence-seeking and identity formation.

 Loving our children means teaching them the right, albeit difficult, lessons to better navigate life, values, and relationships.

-Teaching them appropriate behaviour happens to be one of these important lessons.
+Teaching them appropriate behaviour by setting boundaries happens to be one of these important lessons.

 We can start doing so in their childhood as they are keenly exploring their environment.
 Not only will an early head start help them in life, it will also make your parenting journey an easier one as time passes by!